smit-Dhruve/Web-form/README.md

 # Web-form
-# to run the code execute the following steps
+# To run the code execute the following steps
 ## steps
 STEP1 : run npm install